JuliaPluto/pluto-developer-instructions/README.md

 ### If you want to work with JavaScript

-If you want to work on Pluto's internals, **this is were the fun is**!
+If you want to work on Pluto's internals, **this is where the fun is**!
 As you'll see on our GitHub Issues, there is lots to do here!

 It is easy to get started with JavaScript for Pluto!